pulinduvidmal/Smart-Medibox/README.md

 PlatformIO typically handles library dependencies automatically.
 Refer to `platform.ini` for manual installations if needed.

-## Known Issues

-Currently, user data persistence across reboots is not implemented due to a delay in accessing non-volatile memory immediately after boot-up.
-This limitation is under investigation for future improvements.

 ## About the Project

 Originating as a semester project for the EN2853 - Embedded Systems & Applications module at UoM Smart Medibox aims to blend IoT convenience with healthcare needs, creating a smarter approach to medication management.